Start9Labs/hello-world-startos/README.md

 ## Building

-To build the **Hello World** service for all platforms using embassy-sdk version >=0.3.3, run the following command:
+To build the `hello-world` package for all platforms using embassy-sdk version >=0.3.3, run the following command:

 ```
 make
 ```

-To build the **Hello World** service for a single platform using embassy-sdk version <=0.3.2, run:
+To build the `hello-world` package for a single platform using embassy-sdk version <=0.3.2, run:

 ```
 # for amd64